sumitkumar-tci/SMSA-AI-Bot/latest_updated_smsa_ai_architecture.md

 ### 1.1 High-Level Architecture

-The SMSA Express AI Assistant follows a layered microservices architecture with the following primary components:
+The SMSA Express AI Assistant follows a multi- layered architecture with the following primary components:

 | Layer | Components | Responsibility |
 |-------|------------|----------------|